hixi-hyi/logone-lambda-go/README.md

 * Support to OutputSeverity in lambdalog.Config.
 It is print all logs now.
 * Support to DefaultSeverity in lambdalog.Config.
 It is "UNKNOWN" now, if you don't write a any log.
 * Support to OutputColumns in lambdalog.Config.
 Now is `RFILENAME | RFILELINE | RFUNCNAME | CELAPSED_UNIT` now.
+* Do not want to consider about Attributes limitation.
+Now Attributes is support to only type can be JSON.Marshal or primitive.